mendrugory/blog/content/cv.md

 _SW Development and DevOps Consultant_ Jan, 2018 - May, 2020

-I was working as freelance helping companies to achieve their goals.
+Working as freelance helping companies to achieve their goals.

 **Projects**: